JetBrains/teamcity-dotnet-plugin/README.md

 The Duplicates finder (ReSharper) build runner, based on [ReSharper Command Line Tools](https://www.jetbrains.com/resharper/features/command-line.html), is intended to catch similar code fragments and provide a report on the discovered repetitive blocks of C# and Visual Basic .NET code in Visual Studio 2003, 2005, 2008, 2010, 2012, 2013, and 2015 solutions.

-## Download

-You can [download the plugin](https://plugins.jetbrains.com/plugin/9190?pr=teamcity) and install it as [an additional TeamCity plugin](https://www.jetbrains.com/help/teamcity/?Installing+Additional+Plugins).

 ## Additional Resources

 * [TeamCity .NET](https://www.jetbrains.com/help/teamcity/net.html)